jdolinay/pi-battery-widget/README.md

 - The time remaining is displayed as a tooltip
 - The display is updated every 5 seconds
 - Logs all activities in ~/RedReactor_batteryLog.txt
- - Shows instant and averaged readings, battery life and status
- - chargingState = -1 is "no battery"
- - chargingState = 0 is "discharging"
- - chargingState = 1 is "charging"
- - chargingState = 2 is "AC or Externally Powered "
+- Log File shows instant and averaged readings, battery life and status chargingState = -1 is "no battery" chargingState = 0 is "discharging" chargingState = 1 is "charging" chargingState = 2 is "AC or Externally Powered "

 - Actuall battery reading code is done in python script based on The Red Reactor configuration